w3f/polkadot-wiki/docs/learn-scams.md

 yourself and your non-refundable crypto assets from scammers.
 If you ever feel you are being scammed, please email [our support team](mailto:support@web3.foundation).

+### Essential rules:

+1. Never, ever, ever share your seed phrase or account password.
+2. Do not trust anyone online.
+It is trivial for them to lie and change identities.
+3. If you are scammed, there is likely nothing that can be done to recover your funds.
+If a scammer gets a hold of your seed phrase, they can transfer all of your funds to their account in seconds.
+   It is better to be safe than to risk all of DOT and KSM.
+4. If it sounds too good to be true, it probably is.
+People, especially celebrities, do not give away crypto for free.
+Even if they wanted to, they could just ask for your address as opposed to having you send them tokens.
+5. Scams are absolutely rife in this space.
+It is easy and cheap to set a scam up, and hard to shut one down.
+Therefore, the onus is on the user to be as diligent as possible in avoiding them.

-### Types of Scams
+### Some Common Types of Scams

-- Personal messages over Telegram, Twitter, and other social media
+- Private messages sent to you over Telegram, Twitter, and other social media
-- 'Send us DOT/KSM, we'll send you double'
+- "Giveaways" advertising that you 'send us some DOT/KSM, we'll send you double back'
 - Emails asking for DOT/KSM private keys/seeds/etc., posing as a member of our team
-- Scammers will take official videos, add text to it so that it looks like an official video
+- Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by Polkadot, Web3 Foundation, Parity, or other well-known entity
-- Many scammers will create nearly perfect imitations of sites - triple-check the URL
+- Many scammers will create nearly perfect imitations of sites - always triple-check the URL
 - People offering to help you stake or get rewards
-- People answering questions you asked publicly in a private chat
+- People responding to questions that you asked publicly in a private chat
+- Advertisements pointing to imitations of sites asking you to enter your seed words

+These are just some of the types of scams.
+Scammers are inventing new ones all of the time.
+In general, do not trust anyone messaging you that you did not message yourself, and be wary of anyone attempting to "help" you or offer you a deal.

+Scammers will often imitate usernames, profile pictures, etc. of well-known members of the community.
+Often the differences in these accounts will be very minor, such as `joe_sm1th` or `jo_smith` instead of `joe_smith`.

-- Scammers will often make it seem like the 'deal' is only available for a limited time.
-Do not be tricked by this, it is always better to confirm than to risk losing everything
+Scammers will often make it seem like the 'deal' is only available for a limited time.
+Do not be tricked by this, it is always better to confirm than to risk losing everything.

 ### Admin will never contact you over Telegram, nor any other Social Media

 If you've received a message from an admin over Telegram, ignore it.
 Our Polkadot team will never personally message you.
-Our social media's are posted on our website and any new social media's will be announced by our team.
+Our social media accounts are posted on our website and any new social media accounts will be announced by our team.
 We will never offer to sell you DOTs at a discount, air-drop "rewards", or message you privately to help with a problem you posted publicly.

+### Keep your personal data secure

+One should _never_ share their secret key with anyone, nor any other personal data that is associated with you.
+It is recommended to store your information safe on paper or on a hardware wallet.
+Never enter your seed or mnemonic phrase directly on a website.

 ### Always check the source